 But Nichijou was a mess.

-it’s filled without tired jokes that have been overused and with an art style that simply didn’t fit the standard
+it’s filled with tired jokes that have been overused and with an art style that simply didn’t fit the standard anime viewer’s pallet.

-All of these faults that the show represents is a big reason as to why it became one of the biggest failures ever made by KyoAni.
+All of these faults that the show represents are a big reason why it became one of the biggest failures ever made by KyoAni.

 It was popular but the sales didn’t reflect in Japan (poor sales).